 MiracleFeet recognized that there was a need to fill when it came to clubfoot braces.
 In 2013 we set out to design a brace that would be affordable, easy to use, and durable.
 We collaborated with Mike North of ReAllocate to find a design that would work well in low- and middle-income countries.

-Recognizing this need, MiracleFeet set a goal to increase bracing compliance in low-income countries.
-MiracleFeet began to explore the design of a new brace with Mike North, the founder of ReAllocate.
-After receiving positive initial feedback on the design, MiracleFeet then partnered with the Stanford d.school’s Extreme Affordability course, where students Michael Ahdoot, Ian Connolly, Katie Jaxheimer and Jeffrey Yang began designing the MiracleFeet brace with Dr. Laura Ferreira’s team at the Hospital Universitario of the University of Sao Paulo.
+MiracleFeet then partnered with the Stanford d.school’s Extreme Affordability course to work on executing the design we had envisioned with Mike.
+Students Michael Ahdoot, Ian Connolly, Katie Jaxheimer and Jeffrey Yang worked with Dr. Laura Ferreira’s team at the Hospital Universitario of the University of Sao Paulo.
 Through this two-year process, MiracleFeet secured valuable partnerships with Suncast and Clarks, two organizations that donated hundreds of hours of expertise to the project.
-The brace was tested in five MiracleFeet-supported clinics in Nicaragua, the Philippines, Brazil, India, and South Africa before expanding its distribution.

 Note: At this time, MiracleFeet focuses exclusively on bringing clubfoot treatment to low and middle income countries where access to proper treatment is difficult.
 The MiracleFeet brace was developed to fulfill an urgent need in select countries for a low-cost bracing solution.
 The brace is currently undergoing testing and although this may change in the future, we are currently unable to offer it for purchase in the US due to liability, availability, and cost.